Sierra Leone residents clash with police over Ebola response

 Residents in Freetown's Aberdeen said the body of the young woman who was suspected to have died from Ebola had been left unattended in the street for two days.
 The government of Sierra Leone was not immediately available to comment.

 The Reuters video showed the corpse.
-It also showed another woman, a suspected Ebola patient, sitting some 100 metres (109 yards) from the body.
+It also showed another woman, a suspected Ebola patient, sitting some 100 meters (109 yards) from the body.

 It was not immediately clear if there were any casualties from the clash.